Aliases for HIST1H1A Gene

 Histones are basic nuclear proteins responsible for nucleosome structure of the chromosomal fiber in eukaryotes.
 Two molecules of each of the four core histones (H2A, H2B, H3, and H4) form an octamer, around which approximately 146 bp of DNA is wrapped in repeating units, called nucleosomes.
 The linker histone, H1, interacts with linker DNA between nucleosomes and functions in the compaction of chromatin into higher order structures.
 This gene is intronless and encodes a replication-dependent histone that is a member of the histone H1 family.
 Transcripts from this gene lack polyA tails but instead contain a palindromic termination element.
 This gene is found in the large histone gene cluster on chromosome 6. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST1H1A Gene

 HIST1H1A (Histone Cluster 1, H1a) is a Protein Coding gene.
-Diseases associated with HIST1H1A include paratyphoid fever.
-Among its related pathways are Cellular Senescence and Cellular Senescence.
+Among its related pathways are Cellular Senescence and Packaging Of Telomere Ends.
+GO annotations related to this gene include chromatin DNA binding.
 An important paralog of this gene is HIST1H1D.